31 January tax return filing deadline: no penalties for returns filed up to 28 February

 HMRC have started to publish details of employers who have made claims under the CJRS since 1 December 2020.
 New HMRC guidance has also been published which tells employers what to do if publishing their CJRS claim details could leave individuals at risk of violence or intimidation.

 The following HMRC CJRS guidance has been updated:

 Office of Tax Simplification: making tax easier via use of third party data: call for evidence

 The Office of Tax Simplification (OTS) has published a call for evidence in connection with its review of ways to make tax easier for people through the better use of third party data.
 This follows publication of the OTS scoping document issued on 17 December 2020.
 The aim is to reduce the need for taxpayers and agents to submit additional information to HMRC that HMRC either already hold or could verify themselves.
-Responses, which can be provided through an online survey, are invited by 9 April 2021.
+For example, instead of individuals having to provide to HMRC details of potentially taxable income and gains on their investments, the review will consider whether these could be uploaded by the taxpayer’s investment or wealth management company and reflected in the online tax account or self-assessment return.
+Responses are invited by 9 April 2021.

 News Corp: online newspapers subject to VAT pre-May 2020: Court of Appeal